twmeehan/matter-tests/README.md

 ### Dependencies

-Larsie only relies on the linear algebra library Eigen.
+Larsie only relies only on CMake and the linear algebra library Eigen.